• Skip to primary navigation

 Also, remember there is a saltiness to the liquid and the lemon.
 So either reduce the salt of the dish you are making or you can rinse off the lemon to remove some of the salty flavor.
 Taste it so you can gauge.

-Is there a substitute for preserved lemons?
+What is a good substitute for preserved lemons?

-If you don’t have time to even quick pickle some lemons, try lemon zest and salt.
+If you don’t have time to quick pickle some lemons, try lemon zest and salt.
 Muddle them together in a mortar and pestle or on a cutting board, but only as a last resort.
 Preserved lemons have a lot more complex flavor than the zest provides.

-How long do preserved lemons keep?
+How long will my preserved lemons last?

 The only limit to using these preserved lemons is your imagination.
 But start with marinades, dressings, a topping for hummus or other dips, pasta, chicken, fish.
 Here are a few recipes to get you started: